Occupational and Environmental Health, MS

 • recommend and evaluate controls to reduce or eliminate hazards with regard to traditional hierarchy considerations;

-• understand applicable business, managerial, and leadership practices with emphasis on program and project management;
+• understand applicable business, managerial, and leadership practices with an emphasis on program and project management;

 • interpret and apply applicable and emerging regulations, consensus standards, and best practices affecting occupational and environmental health;